sirisian/ecmascript-types/decorators.md

 	condition: Expression; // the test expression, for static analysis }

-interface IfElseBlockDecorator extends BlockDecorator {
+interface ElseIfBlockDecorator extends BlockDecorator {
 	condition: Expression; // the test expression, for static analysis }